 On and on it goes.
 Jesus heals so many people.
-But here's the thing: every single time, it's a complete healing.
+And every single time, it's a complete healing.
 A man was possessed.
 And then he's not.
 A woman is deathly ill with a fever.
 And then she's completely healthy.
 A man has an incurable disease.
-And then it vanishes.
+And then he's cured.
 A man is paralyzed.
 And then he gets up and walks.

 Jesus has no concept of half answers or half solutions.
 He doesn't deal in treatments.
 He deals in cures.
-He deals in more than cures.
+In fact, he deals in more than cures.
 He deals in full and complete restoration.
 One second you are sick and deformed and broken, and the next, you're healthy and clean and whole.
 And there was never any recovery time or medical treatments or drugs to take.
 It just happens.